 What is the Initial Coin Offering (ICO)?

 ICO is an investment concept an investor a token or coin in return for his or her investment.
 The Idea around an ICO or Initial Coin Offering is that you create a digital token or coin, then offer them for sale in an initial offering.
 It is similar to the Initial Public Offering.
 Both the ICO and the Initial Public Offering are for raising funds, but ICO gets you a new type of token or coin as an assist and not security.
 ICO it differs from the issuance of securities from that of an IPO.
-Once the exchange is successful, the pre-created tokens can be traded or sold on all crypto currency exchanges when there is demand for them.
+Once the exchange is successful, the pre-created tokens can be traded or sold on all cryptocurrency exchanges when there is demand for them.

 How does an ICO work?

 The ICO start with a tech start-up team creating an ICO using a software Platform such as Ethereum.
 The platform is blockchain-enabled and powered by cryptography-based tokens.
-The team then produces a white paper description support by a prototype for the community to review.
+The team then produces a white paper description support for a prototype for the community to review.
 The team crowd funds the projects in cryptographic tokens where a fraction of the token pool is exchanged into currency.
 The process is known as network token presale to early adopters and the community of developers.

 How to select the best an ICO